hannahwysong/obsidian/01 WSU Classes/Comp Sci/OS Internals and Design/PCB.md

 	- priority
 Preemptive Multitasking
 - process can be paused for a short time where something else is allowed to run
+- the OS can remove a programs access to the CPU without asking permission
 	- aka involuntarily kicked off the CPU
 - process may preempt itself
 	- makes a system call, waits to read disk, makes another runnable process